-Accomplished Hostile Work Environment Attorney Representing St. Petersburg & Tampa Clients
+Hostile Work Environment Attorney Representing St. Petersburg And Tampa Clients

-There are many things we must all endure at work that may be unpleasant, but these do not necessarily constitute a hostile work environment.
-However, if someone else’s actions in the workplace are preventing you from completing your assigned tasks, create a culture of fear, or qualify as harassment, you may very well have a valid claim for a hostile work environment lawsuit.
+There are many things that we must all endure at work that may be unpleasant, but these do not necessarily constitute a hostile work environment.
+However, if someone else’s actions in the workplace prevent you from completing your assigned tasks, create a culture of fear or qualify as harassment, you may very well have a valid claim for a hostile work environment lawsuit.
 Experienced employment law attorney Craig Berman can help you determine what the best course of action is and help you get there.

 - A sexualized company culture where employees are subjected to unwanted sexual advances, offensive jokes or comments, etc.

-- A culture that permits discrimination, such as remarks, jokes, or insults based on race, religion, national origin, gender, sex, disability, or other protected class
+- A culture that permits discrimination, such as remarks, jokes or insults based on race, religion, national origin, gender, sex, disability or other protected classes

 - Management that uses physical force or threatens employees, creating a culture of abuse or fear

 - Retaliatory treatment against an employee who reported a violation, also known as a whistleblower

 Proving The Existence Of A Hostile Work Environment

 Furthermore, there are some stipulations regarding the above actions that must be present in order to constitute a hostile work environment.
 They include:

 - Protected classes: The behavior is a direct result of your protected class status, such as gender, age or race.
 An example would be repeated racist jokes directed at you.